What is Posting in Accounting?

 The final step is to cross verify the balances and recheck whether there are any mathematical errors; if any of the errors are found, rectify them to maintain proper records.

 The details of XYZ internationals are as under:

-XYZ international issues 20 invoices to its customers and record each transaction in the sales account and the respective debtor’s account.
-Also, the company purchased from 10 suppliers the recorded in purchases accounts and respective creditors’ accounts.
-Some of the payable liability is recorded in the general journal account.
+XYZ international issues 20 invoices to its customers and records each transaction in the sales account and the respective debtor’s account.
+Also, the company purchased from 10 suppliers the records in purchases accounts and respective creditors’ accounts.
+In addition, some of the payable liability is recorded in the general journal account.
 The details are as under:

 Prepare General Ledger.

-- The amount is to be shown in the amount column, and the debit balance is to be debited debit side, and the credit balance is to be credited on the credit side.
+- The amount is to be shown in the amount column, the debit balance is to be debited, and the credit balance is credited on the credit side.